...

 Traditional herbal medicine uses green tea to deal with various ailments.
 The anti-inflammatory properties of green tea are derived from epigallocatechin-3-gallate (EGCG), caffeine, and chlorogenic acid – all known to be powerful antioxidants.

-Toxins in the body can lead to inflammation, as it is the body’s way of dealing with harmful elements in our cells.
-Green tea decreases inflammation by working as a precautionary measure against oxidative damage to your cells.
+Toxins in the body can lead to inflammation, which is how we deal with harmful elements in our cells.
+Green tea decreases inflammation as a precaution against oxidative damage to cells.

 Bromelain